airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 Then you'll need to edit `integration_tests/normalization_test_output/postgres/test_simple_streams/profiles.yml` and set the port to 9001.

+If you manually start an external Postgres instance (or whatever destination you're working on), you can set the [`NORMALIZATION_TEST_POSTGRES_DB_PORT`](https://github.com/airbytehq/airbyte/blob/8ed3fb5379bf5a93d011a78a3be435cf9de8ab74/airbyte-integrations/bases/base-normalization/integration_tests/dbt_integration_test.py#L26) variable to run tests against that instance.

 ### Running dbt

 Once you have a database available, you can run dbt commands.
-We recommend running dbt from inside the `airbyte/normalization:latest` image.
+We recommend running dbt from inside the `airbyte/normalization:dev` image.
 This saves you the effort of installing dbt and reconfiguring dbt_project.yml.
+You should build the image locally with `./gradlew :airbyte-integrations:bases:base-normalization:airbyteDocker`.

 First, `cd integration_tests/normalization_test_output/postgres/test_simple_streams`.
 Then install dbt's dependencies:
 ```shell